hotnutella/lendfusion-react/README.md

 - **CSS Modules**: Adopted for styling components in a modular and reusable way.

 ## Demo
-The demo is accessible by following this link: https://hotnutella.github.io/lendfusion-react/
+The demo is accessible by following this link:
+<a href="https://hotnutella.github.io/lendfusion-react/" target="_blank">https://hotnutella.github.io/lendfusion-react/</a>

 ## Running the Project